 Although the recipe doesn’t necessarily specify what type of cocoa powder to be used in this healthy smoothie, I highly recommend dark chocolate.
-And by definition, dark chocolate is a chocolate without milk solids added and contains less of other ingredients such as sugar.
+And by definition, dark chocolate is chocolate without milk solids added and contains less of other ingredients such as sugar.

 It’s more bitter than milk and white chocolate; it’s more nutritious and less sugary.
-Chocolate may often get a bad rep for being categorized as sugar-loaded sweets, but dark chocolate really is a superior grade of chocolate.
+Chocolate may often get a bad rep for being categorized as sugar-loaded sweets, but dark chocolate is a superior grade of chocolate.
 There are numerous proven health and nutritional benefits of dark chocolate backed by science.
-It’s truly a health food that can be enjoyed even when you are trying to lose weight.
+It’s honestly a health food that can be enjoyed even when you are trying to lose weight.

 According to neuroscientist Will Clower, Ph.D., eating chocolate 20 minutes before and five minutes after lunch and dinner can suppress your appetite by up to 50 percent.

 But don’t go overboard with chocolate consumption.
 And make sure you are picking up unsweetened dark chocolate cocoa (or cacao powder).
-This is so the sugar doesn’t overshadow the healthiness of cacao and pure chocolate.
+It is so the sugar doesn’t overshadow the healthiness of cacao and pure chocolate.